 Indeed, many women with CRPS do conceive and have healthy babies.
 There have even been cases reported of CRPS going into remission during pregnancy.
 However, there are a number of pregnancy and birth related issues that arise as a result of suffering CRPS.

 A major consideration during pregnancy is the effect of both drugs and other therapies on the unborn child.
 Some drugs must be discontinued entirely for the duration of the pregnancy, others reduced.
-For some drugs, eg Gabapentin, there is simply insufficient research to determine whether or not they pose a significant risk during pregnancy.
+For some drugs, eg Gabapentin, there is simply insufficient research to determine whether or not they pose a significant risk to the unborn child.

 In addition, for a mother considering breastfeeding, the use of certain drugs may continue to be problematic even after the birth of the baby.